JoseLuisManzanaresRivera/asthma/content/posts/Theoretical framework/index.md

 * Social implications: High social costs for families, including school absenteeism and productivity losses.

-* Expensive out of pocket treatment cost per petient reaching $1,600 USD as annual expenditures.
+* Expensive **out of pocket treatment cost** per patient reaching $1,600 USD as annual expenditures.

-* Lack of health care coverage and access to medical treatment for low income families.
+* Lack of **health care coverage** and access to medical treatment for low income families.

 ## Economic activity and environmental pollution